uclibs/daily-pr-email/README.md

 # daily-pr-email

-This repository contains a GitHub Actions workflow that periodically collects open Pull Requests (PRs) from one or more GitHub repositories and publishes a digest as a **new GitHub Issue** each run.
+This repository contains a GitHub Actions workflow that collects open Pull Requests (PRs) from one or more GitHub repositories and publishes a digest as a **new GitHub Issue** each run.

-GitHub’s own notification system can then deliver that Issue to your inbox (e.g., Outlook) as email—no SMTP setup required.
+GitHub’s notification system can then deliver that Issue to your inbox (e.g., Outlook) as email—no SMTP setup required.

 ## What it does

-On a schedule (currently every 5 minutes for testing), the workflow:
+On a schedule, the workflow:

 1. Queries a configured list of repositories for **open PRs**
 2. Filters out: